-SUMMARY: This borrowing authorization is no longer needed.
+SUMMARY: This borrowing authorization was never used and is no longer needed.

-ARTICLE II-25: To see if the Town will vote to raise and appropriate and/or transfer from available funds the sum of \$25,000, or any other sum, for the purpose of investigating and recommending practical methods to reduce the need for future full harbor dredging, or do or act anything thereon.
+ARTICLE 26: To see if the Town will vote to raise and appropriate and/or transfer from available funds the sum of \$25,000, or any other sum, for the purpose of investigating and recommending practical methods to reduce the need for future full harbor dredging, or do or act anything thereon.

-Board of Selectmen: Recommends 5-0.
-Finance Committee: Reserve recommendation to Town Meeting.
+Finance Committee: Recommendation reserved to Town Meeting.